zhyd1997/storybook/code/addons/a11y/README.md

 ### Automatic setup

-When you add the a11y addon via [add](../api/cli-options.mdx#add) command, it will automatically be integrated with the component testing feature.
+When you add the a11y addon via `npx storybook add` command, it will automatically be integrated with the component testing feature.
 You don't need to do anything else to enable accessibility checks in your component tests.

 ### Manual setup